 The stylish Corrado coupe makes an excellent and often overlooked alternative to the Golf sharing many of its best bits with the hatchback.
 It’s comfortable, usually quick and undeniably sportier.
-If you fancy yourself behind the wheel, here’s what to look out for when buying…
+If you fancy yourself behind the wheel, here’s our VW Corrado Buying Guide to help you on your way.

 Third time lucky